 The answer to an anthropocentric view of the environment (humans are all that matter) is not a biocentric view of the environment (nature reigns supreme.)
-What we need is a theocentric view in which humanity is the steward of God’s resources both in terms of the material world and socio-cultural creations.
+We need a theocentric view in which humanity is the steward of God's resources regarding the material world and socio-cultural creations.
 This was the gist of my last post.
 So what should our economic/political/scientific response be to climate change?

 ECONOMIC/POLITICAL/SCIENTIFIC RESPONSE

-From a scientific perspective I think the answer is difficult because the science behind many of the issues we are talking about is very unclear.
+I think the answer is difficult from a scientific perspective because the science behind many of the issues we are discussing is very unclear.
 For instance, global warming models show higher levels of the atmosphere heating up first, causing the atmospheres near the earth to heat up.
 Yet the opposite is happening.
-Furthermore, it is not clear that the net result of climate changes is bad.
-For instance, most of the global warming in recent years is attributed to warmer nights during the winter months at latitudes away from the equator.
+Furthermore, it is not clear that the net result of climate change is bad.
+For instance, most global warming in recent years is attributed to warmer nights during the winter months at latitudes away from the equator.
 Contrary to what is being reported in the press, a decrease in the difference between polar temperatures and the temperatures found at the equator should mean the number and severity of violent storms lessens.
-Warmer winters should also decrease the demand for heating fuel in regions where large populations live in the northern hemisphere.
-Also, The United States is the single largest producer of carbon dioxide emissions in the world yet the net carbon dioxide emitted in North America is a negative number.
+Warmer winters should also decrease the demand for heating fuel in regions with large populations in the northern hemisphere.
+Also, The United States is the single largest producer of carbon dioxide emissions globally, yet the net carbon dioxide emitted in North America is a negative number.
 Why?
 Partly because trees and foliage have been proliferating for at least the last fifty years.
-In fact, some studies suggest that increased carbon dioxide (combined with other factors) actually improves the efficiency of plants to taken in and process nutrients.
-Some believe this effect my have had a direct impact on the Green Revolution in crop productivity that has allowed us to feed the world.
-(For example, this article at the NASA site gives some idea the science involved with carbon and plants: Rain Helps Carbon Sink)
+In fact, some studies suggest that increased carbon dioxide (combined with other factors) improves plants' efficiency in taking in and processing nutrients.
+Some believe this effect may have directly impacted the Green Revolution in crop productivity that has allowed us to feed the world.
+(For example, this article at the NASA site gives some idea of the science involved with carbon and plants: Rain Helps Carbon Sink)

-The bottom line is that we don’t know enough about the complex interaction of variables involved in climate change to chart a specific course of action, despite the insistence of alarmist about consensus.
-The alleged consensus is the opinion of scientist about the relationship between greenhouse gasses and global warming.
-It is not based on real world measurements but on computer models (and there are several) that are completely dependent on the assumptions scientist have feed into the models.
+The bottom line is that we don't know enough about the complex interaction of variables involved in climate change to chart a specific course of action, despite the alarmist's insistence of alarmist about consensus.
+The alleged consensus is the opinion of scientists about the relationship between greenhouse gases and global warming.
+It is not based on real-world measurements but on computer models (and several) that are completely dependent on the assumptions scientists have fed into the models.
 Yet these models vary considerably in their assumptions about how variables interrelate.
-To date they have had little predictive value.
-With opinions but no scientific model, where do we start, particularly when the alleged consensus is heavily influenced by a nexus of mutually reinforcing interests that have a vested interest in perpetuating a crisis.
-Let us start with the science we do now.
+To date, they have had little predictive value.
+With opinions but no scientific model, where do we start, particularly when the alleged consensus is heavily influenced by a nexus of mutually reinforcing interests vested in perpetuating a crisis?
+Let us begin with the science we do now.

 What we do know is that fossil fuel puts pollution into the air.
 Particulate matter less than 10 microns in diameter can be taken deep into the respiratory tract.
-The United States has cut its absolute level of pollution by 25% over the past thirty years even though there was rapid growth in population and productivity.
-The US cities with the highest levels of particulate matter (measured in mpcm, micrograms per cubic meter) are Los Angeles at 38, followed by Chicago at 27 and New York at 23.
-But look at the level for cities outside the US.
+The United States has cut its absolute pollution level by 25% over the past thirty years despite rapid population and productivity growth.
+The U.S. cities with the highest levels of particulate matter (measured in mpcm, micrograms per cubic meter) are Los Angeles at 38, Chicago at 27, and New York at 23.
+But look at the level for cities outside the U.S.

 Dehli, India = 187